Shavril/Save-Yaplog-Images/README.md

 # Save-Yaplog-Images
 Python scripts to scrape Yaplog.jp blogs for images before they turn off in January 2020.

+WARNING!
+Using the script may get your IP blacklisted by Yaplog.
+Use VPN !

 This script for Python 3 downloads full images from entered Yaplog.jp blog, for blogs where /image/
 folder is available.
 The images will be saved